JustinHoldstock/DevelopThisCookbook/README.md

 ### Feedback

 Love the recipe?
-React to the file or watch then repo
+Fork then repo and make it your own!
+Make sure to hit that star up above

 Have a problem with it?
 Submit a github issue for the specific recipe and I'll put together a PR so we can fix it together!